Ficool

 Because something had become clear.

-It was conflict of interpretation of existence itself.
+It was a fight between interpretations of existence itself.

 ---